devchallenges-io/curriculum/1-fundamentals/2-code-editor/1-vscode-introduction.md

 10. **Bracket Pair Colorizer**: Colorizes matching brackets in your code, improving code readability and making it easier to identify code blocks.

-These extensions are just a few examples of the many available for web development in Visual Studio Code.
-You can explore the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) to discover more extensions that suit your specific needs.

 By installing and utilizing these extensions, you can streamline your web development workflow, increase productivity, and write high-quality code more efficiently.

-By using these productivity tools from the marketplace in your daily work, you can create a customized development experience that fits your project needs and coding style.

 ## 5. Debugging, Testing, and Version Control Capabilities